Domenoth/better_spree_paypal_express/README.md

 You will also need a "Personal" account to test the transactions on your site.
 Create this in the same way, finding the account information under "Profile" as well.
 You may need to set a password in order to be able to log in to PayPal's sandbox for this user.

-#### Spree Setup
+#### Solidus Setup

-In Spree, go to the admin backend, click "Configuration" and then "Payment Methods" and create a new payment method.
+In Solidus, go to the admin backend, click "Configuration" and then "Payment Methods" and create a new payment method.
 Select "Spree::Gateway::PayPalExpress" as the provider, and click "Create".
 Enter the email address, password and signature from the "API Credentials" tab for the **Business** account on PayPal.

 ### Production setup